 The videos on this page are designed to help you complete the NR151 library assignment.
-If you need more help feel free to contact Mark, or Jennifer, or stop at the Reference Desk.
+If you need more help feel free to contact Jennifer or stop at the Reference Desk.
 Our contact info is on the right side of this page.

 Question 1 uses Search@UW to search for a book.
 Watch this video to learn how to do this in the UWSP Library.

 HINT: To find a book, enter your keyword search terms in the Search@UW box on the Library homepage.